Zac Smith: AFL career

-Smith made his debut in round 2, 2011 in the Gold Coast Suns inaugural AFL match against Carlton at the Gabba.
-In the same game, Smith scored Gold Coast's first ever point in the AFL with a behind.
+Smith made his debut in round 2, 2011, in the Gold Coast Suns' inaugural AFL match against Carlton at the Gabba.
+In the same game, Smith scored Gold Coast's first-ever point in the AFL with a behind.

-In round 5, Smith was part of the first Gold Coast Suns victory over Port Adelaide at AAMI Stadium.
+In round 5, Smith was part of the first Gold Coast Suns' victory over Port Adelaide at AAMI Stadium.
 He had 18 hitouts and kicked a goal.

 In round 7, Smith was part of the Gold Coast side that defeated Brisbane Lions in the inaugural QClash.
-He had 22 possessions and 17 hit outs, rucking the majority of the night against Matthew Leuenberger and Mitch Clark.
-For his efforts Smith was given the round 7 nomination for the 2011 AFL Rising Star award.
+He had 22 possessions and 17 hitouts, rucking the majority of the night against Matthew Leuenberger and Mitch Clark.
+For his efforts, Smith was given the round 7 nomination for the 2011 AFL Rising Star award.
 He joined teammate Brandon Matera as AFL Rising Star nominees in Gold Coast's inaugural season.

+In 2013, Smith was the Gold Coast Suns’ Domestic Violence Awareness ambassador and a leader of their Horizons program, earning him the prestigious Jim Stynes Community Leadership Award that came with a $20,000 prize to be distributed to a charity of his choice.
+Smith was also a passionate White Ribbon ambassador "who had gone above and beyond to identify how he and his teammates could support the cause and deliver key messages".

 In October 2015, he was traded to Geelong.

 After four years at Geelong, Smith returned to the Gold Coast at the conclusion of the 2019 AFL season.
 He retired at the end of the 2021 AFL season.